 Instructions

 - In a large mixing bowl, combine the active sourdough starter and warm water.
-Stir to combine and dissolve the starter.
+Stir well to dissolve the starter completely.

-- Add the flour, salt, and olive oil.
-Mix together until a dough begins to form.
+- Add the flour, salt, and extra virgin olive oil.
+Mix until a rough dough begins to form.

-- Knead the dough for about 8-10 minutes, either by hand or using a stand mixer with a dough hook or a paddle attachment, until smooth and elastic.
+- Knead the dough for 8–10 minutes, either by hand or using a stand mixer fitted with a dough hook, until the dough becomes smooth and elastic.

-- Once the dough has risen, gently punch it down to release excess air.
-Turn the dough out onto a lightly floured surface and divide it into 2 equal portions for individual pizzas, or leave it whole for a larger pizza.
+- Once the dough has risen, gently turn it out onto a lightly floured surface and lightly degas it.
+Divide the dough into 2 equal portions for individual pizzas, or leave it whole for a larger pizza.

-- Shape each piece into a ball and let them rest for 15-20 minutes (this makes it easier to stretch).
+- Shape each portion into a ball and let the dough rest for 15–20 minutes.
+This resting time makes the dough easier to stretch.

-- Preheat your oven to 475°F (245°C) with a pizza stone or baking sheet inside, so it’s hot when you place your dough in.
+- Preheat your oven to 475°F (245°C) with a pizza stone or baking sheet inside, allowing it to fully heat before baking.

-- After the ball of dough has rested, take each ball and gently stretch it with your hands (or use a rolling pin) to form a thin round shape, about 10-12 inches in diameter.
+- After resting, gently stretch each ball of dough with your hands, or use a rolling pin, to form a thin round shape about 10–12 inches in diameter.

 - Add your homemade pizza sauce, fresh mozzarella cheese, and favorite pizza toppings.

-- Transfer the pizza onto the preheated pizza stone or baking sheet.
-Bake for 10-15 minutes, or until the crust is golden and the cheese is melted and bubbly.
+- Carefully transfer the pizza onto the preheated pizza stone or baking sheet.
+Bake for 10–15 minutes, or until the crust is golden and the cheese is melted and bubbly.

 - The flavor of the dough will deepen the longer it ferments.
-For best results, a slow rise (overnight in the fridge) is ideal.
+For best results, a slow rise overnight in the refrigerator is ideal.

 - You can adjust the hydration (amount of water) based on your flour and desired dough consistency.
-If it’s too sticky, add a little more flour.
-If it’s too dry, add a bit more water.
+If the dough feels too sticky, add a little more flour.
+If it feels too dry, add a small amount of water.

-- For extra crispy crust, you can pre-bake the dough for 5 minutes before adding the toppings.
+- For an extra crispy crust, pre-bake the dough for 5 minutes before adding the toppings.

 I always appreciate your thorough, step-by-step directions.
 I can do this!!
 I use your directions for reactivating my sourdough starter regularly.
 Need to stay home long enough to make bread, for heaven's sake.
 Thinking my grandgirls would enjoy making pizzas.
 They are coming Monday so will see how it goes.
 Happy new year, beautiful YOU!!